lunari21/COMP2042_2048/ReadMe.md

 4. Open Eclipse and select File->Import->Archive File
 5. Select the archive and press finish
 6. Right click on the project folder and select your JavaFX library.
-7. Build using the build.xml
+7. Build by running ant
 ```
 If you do not have a JavaFX library referenced already:
 ```